lehrblogger/lehrblogger.com-octopress/source/_posts/2009-09-21-textonic-article-on-mobileactive-org.md

   - projects
   - ITP
   - ITP - Design For UNICEF
-excerpt: "Some press for Textonic."
+blurb: "Some press for Textonic."
-show_excerpt: true
+show_blurb: true
 ---
 *cross-posted at [textonic.org][1]*